-Anytime between the time you stop using it and up to a year afterward is considered a normal time frame in which it will take for your body, on it’s own to regulate your hormones and start a regular menstrual cycle.
-If you were taking birth control to help regulate your cycles or for other fertility issues this average may not apply because your cycles may have not been regular to begin with and there are no guarantees that the birth control use is going to keep them regulated like when you were using it.
+Anytime between the time you stop using it and up to a year afterward is considered a normal time frame in which it will take for your body, on its own to regulate your hormones and start a regular menstrual cycle.
+If you were taking birth control to help regulate your cycles or for other fertility issues, this average may not apply because your cycles may have not been regular to begin with.
+There are no guarantees that the birth control use is going to keep them regulated like when you were using it.

 Types of Birth Control

 | Most birth control pills are combination pills, they contain estrogen and progestin.
 Some contain only progestin, but the majority of women use combination pills.
 These work by preventing the ovary from releasing eggs.
 They also thicken cervical mucus making it harder for sperm to reach the uterus.
 This method also thins the uterine lining which may prevent implantation.

 |Implanon|| A thin flexible, plastic implant that is the size of a cardboard matchstick.
 It contains Progestin.
 The Progestin keeps the ovaries from releasing eggs (ovulation).
 This hormone also thins the lining of the uterus, which may prevent implantation.